yassato/yassato.github.io/cv/CV_YasuhiroSato.md

 ## General contributions to science
 1. Hosting arrangement of the BEEES seminar at the Department of Evolutionary Biology and Environmental Studies, University of Zurich, Switzerland (4 November 2021): ‘Plant-insect chemical communication: an information theory perspective’ by Dr. Pengjuan Zu (host: **Sato Y**)
 2. External seminar at the Gregor Mendel Institute of Molecular Plant Biology, Austria (25 June 2019): ‘Neighbor GWAS: incorporating neighbor identity into *Arabidopsis*-herbivore interaction’ by **Sato Y**. (host: Dr. Magnus Nordborg).
-3. Discussion panellist at ‘Evolutionary Community Ecology 2018 workshop’, Kyoto University, Kyoto (25 September 2018), Japan (organized by Dr. Kohmei Kadowaki and Prof. Dr. Takeshi Miki).
+3. Discussion facilitator at ‘Evolutionary Community Ecology 2018 workshop’, Kyoto University, Kyoto (25 September 2018), Japan (organized by Dr. Kohmei Kadowaki and Prof. Dr. Takeshi Miki).
 4. External seminar at the Department of Evolutionary Biology and Environmental Studies, University of Zurich, Switzerland (9 August 2018): ‘Neighbor effects enhance anti-herbivore defense in *Arabidopsis*’ by **Sato Y**. (host: University Research Priority Program of Global Change and Biodiversity).

 ## Preprint